Sakela/neighborhood-map/README.md

 $ cd to the folder you want to save project
 $ git clone https://github.com/Sakela/neighborhood-map.git
 ```
+To run the application you need to go to the destination where you have saved the project and open Index.html file in any browser of your choice from the root of the project's folder.

+This project utilizes Grunt as its Task Runner.
 To work with Grunt you will need to use Node Package Manager (NPM) that you can use by downloading [NodeJS](https://nodejs.org/en/).
 You can learn on how to get started with [Grunt here](https://gruntjs.com/getting-started)
 ```sh